-Basically, “in the bag” in the title means your fundraising is secured!
+Basically, “in the bag” means your fundraising is secured!
 You know it’s true because you’ve already accomplished the goal.
 Whew – a sigh of relief.

-You’ve gotten to where you are because people have confidence and trust in you.
+Get to the top of your market because people have confidence and trust in you.
 Take the test!
 Prove it.
 Here’s a quick way to decipher your trustworthiness:

 - Do you serve the best interests of others?

 (Not your own interests)

 - Do you communicate all the information people need to be successful?